Quantum limits of superresolution in a noisy environment

-Rayleigh criterion poses a limit of resolution of two incoherent objects in classical optics \cite{rayleigh1879, born1999}.
-Recently, inspired by quantum optics and quantum metrology, it has been demonstrated that superresolution overcoming the Rayleigh limit is possible by replacing a conventional direct imaging technique with structured measurement techniques in a weak source regime \cite{tsang2016}.
-Since the breakthrough, the superresolution technique has been generalized to apply to two incoherent thermal sources \cite{nair2016}, arbitrary quantum states \cite{lupo2016}, two-dimensional imaging \cite{ang2017}, three-dimensional imaging \cite{yu2018, napoli2019}, and an arbitrary number of sources \cite{zhou2019, tsang2019, lupo2020-1}.
-Also, many proof-of-principle experiments have been conducted and demonstrated that elaborately constructed measurements enable surpassing the Rayleigh limit in practice \cite{paur2016, tang2016, yang2016, tham2017, parniak2018}.
-The main idea of revealing the superresolution is to show that quantum Fisher information of the separation of two objects, the inverse of which gives a lower bound of the estimation error of the separation, is still non-zero when the separation gets smaller.
-This behavior contrasts with a conventional direct imaging method whose classical Fisher information vanishes as the separation drops to zero, which consequently makes the estimation error of the separation to diverge for a small separation.
+The Rayleigh criterion poses a limit of resolution of two incoherent objects in classical optics \cite{rayleigh1879xxxi, born2013principles}.
+Recently, inspired by quantum optics and quantum metrology, superresolution overcoming the Rayleigh limit has been proposed by replacing a conventional direct imaging technique with structured measurement techniques in a weak source regime \cite{tsang2016quantum}.
+Since the breakthrough, the superresolution technique has been generalized for two incoherent thermal sources \cite{nair2016far}, arbitrary quantum states of two objects \cite{lupo2016ultimate}, two-dimensional imaging \cite{ang2017quantum}, three-dimensional imaging \cite{yu2018quantum, napoli2019towards}, estimating spatial deformation \cite{sidhu2017quantum}, and an arbitrary number of sources \cite{tsang2017subdiffraction, zhou2019modern, tsang2019quantum, lupo2020quantum}, and it has been also studied from the perspective of channel discrimination \cite{lu2018quantum, pirandola2019fundamental}.
+Also, many proof-of-principle experiments have demonstrated that elaborately constructed measurements enable surpassing the Rayleigh limit in practice \cite{paur2016achieving, tang2016fault, yang2016far, tham2017beating, parniak2018beating}.
+The main idea of revealing superresolution is to show that the quantum Fisher information (QFI) of two objects' separation, the inverse of which limits the estimation error of the separation, is still nonzero when the separation converges to zero.
+This behavior contrasts with a conventional direct imaging method whose classical Fisher information (CFI) vanishes as the separation drops to zero, making the estimation error of the separation diverge for a small separation.

-More recently, the effects of noise on superresolution techniques start to be analyzed, and it has been shown that a signal-to-noise ratio in the system sets a fundamental resolution limit \cite{len2020, lupo2020-2, gessner2020}.
-As a result, in the presence of noise, quantum or classical Fisher information has been shown to converge to zero in several specific circumstances such as in a weak source regime with a particular measurement \cite{len2020}, in resolving two incoherent thermal sources \cite{lupo2020-2}, and for measurement crosstalk \cite{gessner2020}.